We love to see boats come out of hibernation, have a good scrub down and polish ready to set sail once more.

 You’ll also want to give your boat a thorough clean inside and out to remove the green muck that accumulates during the winter.
 At this time of year, you’ll usually find us out on the boats pressure washing and polishing, cleaning the decks, or carrying out interior deep cleans.
 We’ll also be cleaning fabrics and canopies, even mooring ropes.

-Get in touch for more information on spring recommissioning or valeting services.
+Get in touch for more information on boat recommissioning or valeting services.